-You don’t have to use each ratio separately, but it’s also possible to combine them, and play them off each other, much like you do with indicators in your trading.
+You don’t have to use each ratio separately, but it’s also possible to combine them and play them off each other, as you do with indicators in your trading.

 One of the more useful things that ratio analysis of your trading can uncover is counterintuitive results; when things you expect to happen aren’t happening.

 This is why it’s important to go through the “control” part of your trading strategy, and reviewing performance.
 You might be doing everything right, but the result is not what you expected

 Following a good strategy doesn’t always lead to a good result.

 Let’s consider a simple scenario: you find a successful trading strategy.
 You see your account balance going up, clearly, the strategy is working, and you start trading that strategy and using that combination of indicators as much as you can.

 It works, right?
 So why, after a while, do you notice you aren’t making as much money, or worse, your account balance is starting to go down?